Norwegians have left their mark on the globe over the years, but how many of these famous Norwegian people are you familiar with?

 Explorer, 1914-2002.
 Hailing from Larvik, Thor Heyerdahl was a Norwegian explorer and ethnographer who became most noted for his Kon-Tiki expedition in 1947.
 In this he sailed more than 8000 km (5,000 miles) across the pacific in a wooden raft.

 His reasons for this, and a number of his other expeditions and studies was to demonstrate the possibilities that ancient people could have made long voyages to come in contact with one another.
-A film was made of Heyerdahl’s Kon-Tiki expedition that won a number of awards in and outside of Norway.
-Included being nominated for both an Oscar and Golden Globe for best foreign language film.
+A film was made of Heyerdahl’s Kon-Tiki expedition that won a number of awards in and out of Norway.

 After a long-term battle with illness, Grieg died in 1907.
 His last words were said to be “well, if it must be so”, and you can read more about one of the most famous Norwegians here.